milosdavidovic/blog.io/_posts/2017-04-25-lorem-ipsum.markdown

 #### Italic and bold

 Making text italic and bold is also possible in markdown with help of *star* and *underscore* characters.
-Lets write an example sentence:
+Let's write an example sentence:
 ```
 Ut iaculis id **purus** at *lacinia*.
 Proin nibh mi, **egestas** sit amet lacus a, *placerat pretium arcu*.
 ```